-Lemon Spaghetti is a pretty easy dish to make – toss some fresh lemon zest, lemon juice, olive oil and parmesan together, throw it over some hot, cooked (duh) spaghetti and you’ve got a great-tasting meal.
+Lemon Spaghetti is a pretty easy dish to make – toss some fresh lemon zest, lemon juice, olive oil and parmesan together, throw it over some hot, cooked spaghetti (or pasta of your choice) and you’ve got a great-tasting meal.

 Leave it to me to make it more complicated.

 I’m on one of my must-clean-out-our-freezers kick and, since seafood doesn’t fare well frozen for too long, I decided to add shrimp.

 Then, since I had store-bought broccolini in the fridge that’s been ignored for a week due to us being inundated with veggies from the garden, I decided that was going in also.

 Hence the reason my 20-minute Sunday Night Dinner turned into 45 minutes of steaming, chopping and broiling.

 For the faint of heart, here’s the simple and basic Lemon Spaghetti recipe.
 If you like lemons, please try this…it’s truly delicious.
 And easy.
 I promise.

 - 1/2 cup extra-virgin olive oil

 - 2/3 cup grated Parmesan

 - 1/2 cup fresh lemon juice – about 3-4 large lemons